box/developer.box.com/CONTRIBUTING.md

 ### <a name='Addingindexpages'></a>Adding index pages

 Guides are rendered slightly different when they are index pages.
-Index pages are simply pages named `index.md` and will automatically list all guides and nested in that folder (and any folders within that folder).
+Index pages are pages named `index.md` and will automatically list all guides and nested in that folder (and any folders within that folder).

-To create an index page, simply run:
+To create an index page run:

 ```shell
 yarn new path/to/index "Index page title"